 Because of our level of accreditation, our students can sit for the SPI (Physics/Instrumentation) Board Exam as soon as DSP225 Ultrasound Physics is passed in the first Fall semester of the program.
 Students can sit for their technology area board exam(s) 60 days prior to their date of graduation.
 Both examinations must be passed in order to earn a credential from the American Registry of Diagnostic Medical Sonography (ARDMS).

-Application deadline is March 1st of any given year for classes beginning in August of that year.
+Completed application packet deadline is March 1st of any given year for classes beginning in August of that year.

 Admission to the Diagnostic Sonography Program will be based on: